Outcome statement

 Outcome 2.2b explains providers’ obligations to make sure their governing body leads a culture of quality, safety and inclusion that focuses on continuous improvement, embracing diversity and supporting older people’s safety, health and wellbeing.

-- how effective your care and services are
+- how effective your aged care services are

 - the safety and wellbeing of older people.